 Disaster Financial Assistance (DFA) Program

-Following a disaster, the provincial government may declare the event eligible for DFA.
-Once declared, the DFA program may compensate individuals for essential uninsurable losses and/or reimburse local governments for damaged infrastructure.
-Individuals should contact their local authority if they have been impacted by a disaster or emergency event.
-Visit the DFA website for more information.
+Following a disaster, the Government of B.C. may declare the event eligible for Disaster Financial Assistance.
+Once declared, the DFA program may compensate individuals for essential uninsurable losses and may reimburse local governments for damaged infrastructure.

 Emergency Social Services (ESS)

-British Columbians forced from their homes by fire, floods, earthquakes or other emergencies may receive emergency social services for up to 72 hours.
-Services may include food, lodging, clothing, emotional support, information about the crisis, and family reunification.
-Visit the ESS website for more information.
+If you're forced from your home by fire, floods, earthquakes or other emergencies you may receive Emergency Social Services for up to 72 hours.
+Services can include food, lodging, clothing, emotional support, information about the crisis and family reunification support.

 British Columbia Emergency Management System (BCEMS)

-British Columbia Emergency Management System is recognized as a standard system for emergency response, and currently mandated for use within the Government of B.C. and recommended to local authorities.
-Visit the BCEMS website for more information.
+The British Columbia Emergency Management System is recognized as a standard system for emergency response and is currently mandated for use within the Government of B.C.
+It is also recommended to local authorities.